anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Three things cannot be long hidden: the sun, the moon, and the truth.
+Quote: There is no friendship, no love, like that of the parent for the child.

-By: The Buddha
+By: Henry Ward Beecher